mentat-is/gulp/.github/ISSUE_TEMPLATE/bug_report.md

 > steps to enter gulp CLI for docker version:
 > ~~~bash
-> docker run --rm -it --entrypoint bash gulp-core:latest
+> docker run --rm -it --entrypoint bash mentatis/gulp-core:latest
 > ~~~

 **To Reproduce**